andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 \showable{Hint}{hint}

-*ls* expects a single option which is the directory to change too.
+*ls* expects one or more anonymous options which are the files/directories to list.

 \endshowable